google-wallet/passes-rest-samples/python/README.md

 The code for defining classes and objects can be found in the `resourceDefinitions.py`.

 ## Insertion of Classes and Objects
 Make server to server calls with the Google Pay API for Passes REST API.
-An authorized OAuth2.0 call is in `restMethods.py`.
-Preparation of the data and calling a REST API insert method is in `services.py`.
+Authorized OAuth2.0 calls are in `restMethods.py`.
+Preparation of the data and calling REST API insert amd get methods are in `services.py`.

 ## Signing JSON Web Token (JWT)
 For users to save a Google pass, they need to click a save link or save button.
 To determine what pass is saved, the data is stored in a JSON Web Token (JWT).
 To make sure the JWT is valid, it is signed using RSA-SHA256.
 The signing key is the OAuth service account generated key.
 The JWT format and signing method is in `jwt.py`.